reyabreu/reyabreu.github.io/ksp/glossary.md

 * **Rendezvous**: The design of a close encounter solution between two separate celestial objects traveling at different orbits.

 * **SAS**: Stability Augmentation System, a form pf automated flight control assistance that allows for easier piloting of a vessel.
-When enabled (and depending of the capabilities of the chosen command module) it can adjust vessel flight inputs automatically, so the craft maintain a chosen attitude.
+When enabled (and depending of the capabilities of the chosen command module) it can adjust vessel flight inputs automatically, so the craft maintains a chosen attitude.

 * **SOI** (Sphere of Influence): indicates the spherical space around a celestial body in which it has sole gravitational influence on a craft or any other object.
   The dev team chose to simplify effects to a single body at a given point for feasible in-game path calculations instead of n-body influence experienced in the real world.
 Even despite the exact solvability of all path equations, calculating them in-game gives unexpectedly changing and struggling trajectories.

-* **TWR** (Trust To Weight Ratio): An indication of the power of a craft's engines in relation to its own weight.
-It changes in relation to altitude/pressure conditions.
+* **TWR** (Trust To Weight Ratio): An indication of the power of a craft's engines in relation to the total vessel's weight.
+It defines how fast will a craft gather flight speed, requiring a value greater than 1.0 for the ship to even take off from a launch platform.
+It changes dynamically in relation to altitude/pressure conditions as engine performance varies in function of these.
 For Kerbin's launch stages, a targeted TWR of 1.33 to 1.5 is desirable to avoid excessive G-Forces.

 [ckan-site]: https://forum.kerbalspaceprogram.com/topic/154922-ckan-the-comprehensive-kerbal-archive-network-v1280-dyson/
 [delta-v-map]: images/ksp1-delta-v-map-dark.jpg